lwtnn/lwtnn/README.md

  - A vector of output names.

 The constructor should check to make sure everything makes sense internally.
-If anything goes wrong it will throw an exception.
+If anything goes wrong it will throw a `NNConfigurationException`.

 After the class is constructed, it has one method, `compute`, which takes a `map` of named doubles as an input and returns a `map` of named outputs.
+It's fine to give `compute` a map with more arguments than the NN requires, but if some argument is _missing_ it will throw an `NNEvaluationException`.
+All the exceptions inherit from `LightweightTaggerException`.

 #### The Low Level Interface ####